BasharNobeh/Mynotes/code-401-python/class-03/README.md

     }
     return false;
 }

 ```
 - O(2^N) : O(2n) denotes an algorithm whose growth doubles with each addition to the input data set.
-The growth curve of an O(2n) function is exponential - starting off very shallow, then rising meteorically.
+The growth curve of an O(2n) function is exponential - starting off very shallow, then rising meteorically.<br>

 > Example :
 ```

 int Fibonacci(int number)
 {
     if (number <= 1) return number;

     return Fibonacci(number - 2) + Fibonacci(number - 1);
 }

 ```

 ### Logarithms: